SamuelTissot/kli/README.md

 # kli

-An Expressive command line interface.
+An Expressive command line interface builder.

 ##### features
 - No creation of multiple flag pointers